dr-jam/ObserverExercise/README.md

 In order to do this, you must:

 * Instantiate new `ColorWatcher` objects within the `Awake` function that passes in the correct delegates for the assigned `GroupID`.
+The first argument can be a bit tricky to decipher.
+You should look at the `GetGroupXColor` methods in `ColorBind.cs`.

 * Create an `Update` function within `MiniController.cs` that executes with the `ColorWatcher`'s `Watch` method.
 You will implement this method next.